desaisrkr/https-github.com-UCSD-AI4H-COVID-CT/README.md

 The images are collected from COVID19-related papers from medRxiv, bioRxiv, NEJM, JAMA, Lancet, etc. CTs containing COVID-19 abnormalities are selected by reading the figure captions in the papers.
 All copyrights of the data belong to the authors and publishers of these papers.

+### Baseline Performance
+We developed a baseline method for the community to benchmark with.
+The details are in (README for DenseNet_predict.md)[./README for DenseNet_predict.md]

 Please refer to the preprint for details: [COVID-CT-Dataset: A CT Scan Dataset about COVID-19](https://arxiv.org/pdf/2003.13865.pdf)